-Empty Chair Night featuring Annie and Rod Capps, Joel Palmer, and Kathy Wieland.
-Not just another open mic show, the Empty Chair Night offers members of the audience a chance to join the hosts and featured act on stage to share a song “in-the-round” style.
-The brain-child of Joel Palmer and co-hosted by Annie & […]Find out more »
+Empty Chair Night featuring Joel Palmer and David Stratford Not just another open mic show, the Empty Chair Night offers members of the audience a chance to join the hosts and featured act on stage to share a song “in-the-round” style.
+The brain-child of Joel Palmer and co-hosted by Annie & Rod Capps, each month […]Find out more »

 MUSIC.
 ARTS.
 COMMUNITY.